Vicki Gunvalson And Kelly Dodd Will Reportedly Return To ‘RHOC’ For Season 12

 “You’re not the boss.
 Are you senior staff at Bravo?”
 Dodd asked her.

-Vicki Gunvalson has faced rumors of a possible exit from the show in the past, but because she’s the longest running Real Housewives star in the series’ history, it is hard to imagine the show without her.
+Vicki Gunvalson has faced rumors of a possible exit from the show in the past, but because she’s the longest-running Real Housewives star in the series’ history, it is hard to imagine the show without her.
 That said, she received tons of backlash from fans in recent years due to her relationship with former boyfriend Brooks Ayers.

 [Featured Image by Alberto E. Rodriguez/Getty Images]